Do you want to start your career path as a gym owner? So you’re probably wondering what business model will be best.

 Here is a list of 100+ franchise gyms in the USA, including their year of establishment, number of member gyms, and franchise fee or other costs.
 Note that the exact costs and number of member gyms can fluctuate, so it’s advisable to check directly with the franchise for the most current information.

 We have arranged the list alphabetically to avoid the impression that we are favoring any one company.
+These are not only top fitness franchises, but actually the majority of the industry.

 Name | Year of Establishing | Number of Gyms | Upfront Investment | Franchise Fee |